 - The Secretary of Defense and every member of the Joint Chiefs of Staff have condemned the Senator's hold and described the damage it is doing to U.S. military leadership. - The Secretaries of the Army, Navy, and Air Force have rebuked the Alabama senator and described the damage he is causing to military readiness.
 As they write, the senator "has prevented the Defense Department from placing almost 300 of our most experienced and battle-tested leaders into critical posts around the world." - Seven retired Secretaries of Defense both Republican and Democratic have condemned the Senator's actions and called on him to drop his hold.
-A copy of their letter is available here. - Critical posts being blocked by the senator include: - Five of the eight members of the Joint Chiefs of Staff: - General Charles Brown, the next Chairman of the Joint Chiefs of Staff - General Randy George, the next Chief of Staff of the Army - Admiral Lisa Franchetti, the next Chief of Naval Operations - General David Allvin, the next Chief of Staff of the Air Force - General Eric Smith, the next Commandant of the Marine Corps - The nominee to be the Commander of Cyber Command, who also serves as the Director of the National Security Agency.
-Cyber and intelligence leadership has never been more critical to the nation. - The nominee to be of the next Commander of U.S. Indo-Pacific Command, the largest of the United States' combatant commands and the primary force in the Indo-Pacific region. - The nominee to be of the next Commander of the Navy's 7th Fleet, the largest of the Navy's forward deployed fleets, and which has responsibility for the Indo-Pacific area of operation. - The nominee to be the next Commander of the Navy's 5th Fleet, responsible for the naval and combined maritime forces in the Indian Ocean, Persian Gulf, and Arabian Sea under the overall command of US Central Command.

-- The nominee to be the next United States Military Representative to NATO the senior uniformed representative to the alliance.
+A copy of their letter is available here. - Critical posts being blocked by the senator include: - o Two of the eight members of the Joint Chiefs of Staff: - Admiral Lisa Franchetti, the next Chief of Naval Operations - General David Allvin, the next Chief of Staff of the Air Force - The nominee to be the Commander of Cyber Command, who also serves as the Director of the National Security Agency.
+Cyber and intelligence leadership has never been more critical to the nation. - The nominee to be of the next Commander of the Navy's 7th Fleet, the largest of the Navy's forward deployed fleets, and which has responsibility for the Indo-Pacific area of operation. - The nominee to be the next Commander of the Navy's 5th Fleet, responsible for the naval and combined maritime forces in the Indian Ocean, Persian Gulf, and Arabian Sea under the overall command of US Central Command. - The nominee to be the next United States Military Representative to NATO the senior uniformed representative to the alliance.
 This position is critical as NATO continues to provide support to Ukraine in its war against Russia, and as NATO itself is expanding to counter the threat posed by Russia to our European allies. - The nominee to be the next Superintendent of the Naval Academy, during the summer months when new service academy superintendents need to be installed to ensure continuity from one academic year to the next. - Traditionally, the Senate ensures this nominee is approved and in place in time for the next class of midshipmen arrive to begin their academy training - which started several months ago.
-Now, future officers who will be commissioned in 2027 are being impacted by the Senator from Alabama. - The broader impact on U.S. national security is incalculable.
+Now, future officers who will be commissioned in 2027 are being impacted by the Senator from Alabama.

+- The broader impact on U.S. national security is incalculable.
 In the United States military, there is a total of 852 general and flag officers.
-By the end of this year, 650 of them will need to pass through the Senate for promotion or reassignment. - An additional 110 officers will be forced to perform two jobs simultaneously, or will be assigned to a temporary position as a result of the Senator's holds. - Thus, nearly 90 percent of the nation's general and flag officers will be affected by the Senator from Alabama's holds.
+By the end of this year, 650 of them will need to pass through the Senate for promotion or reassignment. - o An additional 110 officers will be forced to perform two jobs simultaneously, or will be assigned to a temporary position as a result of the Senator's holds. - Thus, nearly 90 percent of the nation's general and flag officers will be affected by the Senator from Alabama's holds.